dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/get-started/create-app-visual-studio.md

 05. XAML code editor

     This is the XAML code editor for a XAML document.
-This is a way to craft your UI by hand without a designer.
-A designer implies a lot of settings and default values when you add controls via the designer.
+The XAML code editor is a way to craft your UI by hand without a designer.
+The designer may infer the values of properties on a control when the control is added in the designer.
 The XAML code editor gives you a lot more control.

     When both the designer and editor are visible, changes to one is reflected in the other.
 As you navigate the text caret in the code editor, the **Properties** pane displays the properties and attributes about that object.